integricho/digipeatux-setup-guide/English.md

 ![soundmodem_with_rts_inverter02](resources/soundmodem_with_rts_inverter02.jpg "Soundmodem with RTS inverter")
 ![soundmodem_with_rts_inverter03](resources/soundmodem_with_rts_inverter03.jpg "Soundmodem with RTS inverter")

 This helper mechanism needs to be supplied with +5V, so any free +5V pin of the Raspberry Pi and a GND pin can be utilized for it.

-Another slight problem occurred, where the start of every transmission was slightly cut-off due to the software starting the transmission immediately after it sets the RTS (GPIO 17) pin.
+The other problem manifested itself by cutting-off the start of every transmission slightly, due to the software starting the transmission immediately after it sets the RTS (GPIO 17) pin.
 This happened because there is a slight delay while the PTT mechanism toggles the radio transmitter into the _transmit_ mode, but while this was happening the software was already pumping out the audio signal.
 Luckily this could be easily solved by adding a little artificial delay to the soundmodem configuration (`txdelay` parameter located in `/etc/ax25/soundmodem.conf`):

 ```xml
 ...